san2130/Digisim-21/README.md

 We have used the data give in [problem statement](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/Digisim'21_PS1.pdf).

-## Digital circuit for Binary Tree-
+## Digital Circuit for Binary Tree-
-### Problem Statement-
+### Problem Statement
-We have to implement a **Binary Tree** data structure using the digital circuit components like mux, gates, registers e.t.c.
-Please, read the complete problem statement [here](https://github.com/ujjawalece/Implementation-of-Linked-List-and-Binary-Tree-using-Digital-Circuit/blob/main/Digisim'21_PS2.pdf) to understand what exactly we have to do.
+- The basic problem statement is traversing a binary tree and finding the maximum value smaller than an input number X.
+- The linked list is fed in the form of a binary file through a ROM starting from address 0, where address A holds the node value and address A+1 stores the address of the next node.
+- The entire circuit has to be made using the 7400 IC series which includes IC's like Multiplexers, Registers, Counters, Flip Flops, combinational gates etc. ([Entire Problem Statement](https://github.com/san2130/Digisim21/blob/main/Digisim'21_PS2.pdf))

 ### Approach-
 We will simulate our circuit on EDA tool **Proteus**.